pyamsoft/update-hosts/README.md

 ## Options

 ```
-update-hosts[2.6.1]
+$ ./update-hosts -h
+update-hosts[2.8.0]

 Options:
    -h | --help             Display help
    -v | --version          Display version
    -r | --remove           Remove backups
    -i | --ipset            Also download ipset sources
    -u | --unbreak          Auto apply the unbreak whitelist
-   --source        Source a hosts file part
+   -d | --dnsmasq          Output hosts blocklist as dnsmasq configuration
+   --dest-ip [ip-address]  The destination IP to use (0.0.0.0)

+   [OUTPUT]
-   --output-hosts  The file to output hosts to
+   --output-hosts [file]   The file to output hosts to (/etc/hosts)
-   --output-ipset  The file to output ipsets to
+   --output-ipset [file]   The file to output ipsets to (/etc/ipset.conf)
+   --output-dnsmasq [file] The file to output dnsmasq to (/etc/dnsmasq.d/blocklist.conf)
+   --no-hosts              Do not generate a hosts file (only generate a dnsmasq and/or ipset file)

+   [HOSTS]
+   --source [url|file]     Source a hosts file part

+   [IPSET]
-   --ipset-name    The name of the ipset
+   --ipset-name [name]     The name of the ipset (blocklist)

-   --dest-ip       The destination IP to use
+   --sudoloop              Once sudo is claimed, keep hold of it
+                           through the entire script.

+   [INTERNAL]
+   --systemd               Used by systemd service file
 ```

 ## Disclaimer